bkerley/bryceblog/_drafts/clam-blitz-ui.md

 If you get too much opponents' ink on you
 (either from their attacks or
-just from spending too much time in their ink) you get "splatted" with a big pop, a surprised exclamation, and a corona of their ink.
+just from spending too much time in their ink) you get splatted with a big pop, a surprised exclamation, and a corona of the opponents' ink.
-Outside of the PvE Salmon Run mode, your ghost makes it back to your team's end of the stage to respawn in a few seconds.
+Outside of the PvE Salmon Run mode, your ghost makes it back to your team's base area to respawn in a few seconds.

 Splatoon doesn't look like other big multiplayer shooters.
 The inks are bright and vivid, splashy and wet.
 Once you're in the thick of a
 match,
+there's
 an incredible amount of activity to keep track of, because matches only last a few minutes and even when you're passing through uncontested territory